My internship research project at Google on machine learning for video compression.

 - Google’s code review tools (Critique, Gerrit) are way nicer than GitHub PR reviews.

 - Fig, Google’s distributed version control system based on Mercurial, is so much better than Git.

-I wrote up the results in a conference paper, which is still under review at the time of this writing (arXiv:2210.14308).
+I wrote up the results for a conference paper, which was accepted to IEEE Int’l Conference on Acoustics, Speech and Signal Processing 2023 (ICASSP) taking place in Rhodes Greece (arXiv:2210.14308)!
 Figure 1 of the paper (below) shows the architecture of the model.
 I developed a method that serves as a (non)linear drop-in replacement for or augmentations to existing transform coding modules in the AV1 codec.
 The TL;DR is that a base autoencoder and hyperprior are trained on a large dataset of video frames prediction residuals.
 To allow the model to operate at different bit rates, we can train auxiliary parameters (gain modulations; pink) to control the rate-dependent output scale at each layer.
 In the paper, we show the model can be trained end-to-end, and that we can augment the DCT with learned gain modulations (quantization matrices), and hyperpriors to significantly improvement performance at a fraction of the cost of a full-blown nonlinear transform (e.g. a deep net).